pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

-- every explicit or strongly implied NFFF aspect or alternative appears exactly once in the NFFF classification table;
 - every promotable NFFF aspect is represented by a dedicated NFFF capability;
-- no promoted NFFF Aspect is embedded inside a Core User Capability or Supporting Functional Capability;
+- no promoted NFFF Aspect is embedded inside a Core User Capability or Supporting Functional Capability.
-- the table contains the required `None identified` row when no NFFF aspects are identified.

 If validation fails:

-- add missing NFFF aspects or alternatives to the classification table;
-- remove unsupported NFFF table rows;
-- consolidate duplicated NFFF rows;
 - promote qualifying NFFF aspects into dedicated capabilities;
 - extract embedded promoted NFFF aspects from non-NFFF capabilities.